maaqoul/js-refresher/README.md

 ## Promises
 - Handling asynchronous operations with Promises.

-## Generators and Iterators
-- Functionality and use cases of generators and iterators.

 ## New Built-In Methods
 - Overview of new methods for arrays, objects, and other built-ins.